 Ketosis Controls Hunger:

-Because fat takes longer to digest than carbohydrates, eating a fat-fueled diet means you’ll be full for a much longer period of time after a meal.
-And the benefit of long-lasting satiety is you won’t be tempted to constantly snack, helping you cut calories without even counting!
+Because fat takes longer to digest than carbohydrates, eating a ketogenic diet means you’ll be satiated for a much longer period of time after a meal.

 Ketosis Improves Mental and Cognitive Health